Showing 1–12 of 26 results

 $20.00

 Cook up some soft appam (a South Indian delicacy) or prepare your favourite dish in a healthy way, using this uniquely crafted pot.
-Take it directly to your dining table and serve the dish from this beautiful black piece
+Take it directly to your dining table and serve the dish from this beautiful black piece The black tone of the product is achieved through processing in the kiln.
+It is a blackening process done on the natural terracotta coloured product.

 Cheenachatti Terracotta Cook and Serve Ware